-Independent variables: Demographics and case characteristics.
-Information on demographics and case characteristics included: the child's age, gender, race/ethnicity, and disability, the type of SA, and the child's relationship to the perpetrator (see Table 1).
+Information on demographics and case characteristics included the child's age, gender, race/ethnicity, disability, type of SA, and the child's relationship to the perpetrator (see Table 1).
 Children ranged in age from 2 to 17 years (M = 7.8 years, SD = 5.0).
-Eighty-two percent of the children in this study had no reported disability; the remaining children either were diagnosed with a developmental disability (5%), a mental health diagnosis (2%), or a type of disability that remained unspecified at intake (11%).
-Over half of alleged perpetrators were intrafamilial and over one-third were extrafamilial (including parents' former partners, babysitters, teachers, or other acquaintances); only one child reported that the alleged perpetrator was a stranger.
+Eighty-two percent of the children in this study had no reported disability; the remaining children either were diagnosed with a developmental disability (5%), a mental health diagnosis (2%), or a